-Often described as the American civil war’s turning point, the Battle of Gettysburg resulted in a Union victory involved the largest number of casualties of the entire war.
+Often described as the American civil war’s turning point, the Battle of Gettysburg resulted in a Union victory involving the largest number of casualties of the entire war.
 In all, 6,600 men were killed, 33,000 wounded and 12,000 missing or captured.

 The Irish Brigade led by Kelly was instrumental in turning the tide for the Union and helped deliver a decisive blow to the Confederacy.